 Gehry Partners, WSP Cantor, Seinuk, JB&B

-Trimble Consulting worked with the client to improve the design process, automate design to fabrication, accelerate collaboration, create accountability and optimize design.
+Trimble Consulting worked with the client to improve the design process, automate design to fabrication, accelerate collaboration, create accountability and optimize the design.

 Trimble Consulting provided the technical infrastructure and services, integrating the process from design through supply chain management.
 This work was focused on developing custom tools for automating the development of critical construction information, and for developing the composite project 3D database.
 The curtain wall design and fabrication was a specific focus for this effort.